The Ave Maria Grotto

 Montgomery - A pilgrimage: The National Memorial for Peace and Justice

-Montgomery - The Civil Rights Memorial at the Southern Poverty Law Center (by Vietnam Memorial designer Maya Lin)
+Montgomery - Vietnam Memorial designer Maya Lin's Civil Rights Memorial at the Southern Poverty Law Center.

-Talladega - Hale Woodruff's murals at Talladega College
+Talladega - Hale Woodruff's Amistad murals at Talladega College

 Tuskegee - The Tuskegee University Chapel; one of the finest works by the modernist architect Paul Rudolph.
 (The graves of Booker T. Washington and George Washington Carver are adjacent to the chapel.)